pauldijou/grab/README.md

 seek.defaults.headers['X-Custom-Header'] = 'CustomValue';
 ```

 Any parameter inside **options** when calling `seek` will override the defaults.
 For example, you can put a timeout for all your requests by default but disable it for a particular long request by setting `timeout: 0` inside the options.
+Objects will also be overridden and not merged.
+Feel free to add any other default you need, they will be copied inside the options if possible.
+For example, you can do `seek.defaults.urlEncoded = true;` to make all your requests form url encoded by default.

 ### Shortcuts

-There is a shortcut for every HTTP methods, the syntax is `seek.[METHOD](url, [body], options)`.
+There is a shortcut for every HTTP methods, the syntax is `seek.[METHOD](url, [body], options)`. `POST`, `PUT` and `PATCH` supports a body parameter, all others don't.

 ```javascript
 seek.get('/users');